isaacsimmons/password-manager-dotfile-manager/README.md

 * apt-based linux (debian, ubuntu, etc) or macOS (do I even need this restriction??)
 * bash
+* md5sum

 In addition, to use the one-line install script below, you will need:

 * curl
 * tar

+Also depending on the password manager you pick -- bitwarden CLI + jq

 ## Installing